Richmond, London: World Wars

 Like many other large towns in Britain, Richmond lost many young people who fought in the First and Second World Wars.
 They are commemorated at the Richmond War Memorial, which now commemorates both wars and was installed in 1921 at the end of Whittaker Avenue, between the Old Town Hall and the Riverside.
-In the Second World War, 96 people were killed in air raids, which also resulted in the demolition of 297 houses.
+In the Second World War, 97 people were killed in air raids, which also resulted in the demolition of 297 houses.

 Governance

 Current

 The town of Richmond is in the London Borough of Richmond upon Thames, which is governed by Richmond upon Thames London Borough Council.
-The most recent election was in May 2022 when the Liberal Democrats retained control of the council; in a January 2024 by-election the Liberal Democrats gained the Conservatives' only Council seat.
-Richmond town is divided into two wards – North Richmond, which has three Liberal Democrat councillors, and South Richmond, with two Liberal Democrat councillors and one from the Green Party.
+The most recent election was in May 2026 when the Liberal Democrats retained control of the council, winning all 54 seats on it.
+Richmond town is divided into two wards – North Richmond, which has three councillors, and South Richmond, with three councillors.

 Richmond town forms part of the Richmond Park constituency for the UK Parliament.
 The MP, since 2019, is Sarah Olney from the Liberal Democrats.
 Richmond is also part of the South West constituency for the London Assembly, which has been represented by Gareth Roberts from the Liberal Democrats since 2024.